Chapter 5: Taproot: The Evolution of Bitcoin’s Script System#

 Complex Contract:

-├── Internal Key: Same regular private key
+├── Internal Key: the same regular private key

 ├── Script Commitment: Merkle root of 100 conditions